This Is Endmyopia®

-Over the years I created this resource to help and share and connect with fellow myopes, so that more of us could our get actual eyesight back.
-More about my own antics a bit further on – but first let’s talk a bit about endmyopia and a few things you may want to know before diving in.
+Over the years I cataloged the many tools, resources, and experiences that made my myopia recovery a reality.
+Much of it exists now as part of this resource to help and share and connect with fellow myopes, so that more of us could our get natural eyesight back.
+More about my own antics a bit further on – but first let’s talk a bit about endmyopia® and a few things you may want to know before diving in.

-Endmyopia.org is established as a resource to offer myopes the opportunity to explore science, vision biology, and optics that affect their eyesight.
+Endmyopia.org is established as an online resource to offer myopes the opportunity to explore science, vision biology, and optics that affect their eyesight.

 We advocate an evidence based approach to understand myopia and methods to control it.

 Using endmyopia tools, a large number of myopes* have reported significant reductions in diopter dependence with many even achieving natural 20/20 eyesight.